hernantz/blog/content/djangos-signal-to-noise-ratio.md

 Now this code expects a curriculum to be associated to this user and that won't be true for new members.

-Whilst this special case could be catched by proper testing, as code grows **you'll have a hard time traking moving pieces**, scattered throughout different handlers.
-Specially because **the order in which they get executed is not inmediatelly clear**.
+Whilst this special case could be caught by proper testing, as code grows **you'll have a hard time tracking moving pieces**, scattered throughout different handlers.
+Specially because **the order in which they get executed is not immediately clear**.

 ## Silence